 Depression is a common and serious mood disorder.
 In fact, it’s the most consistent and strongest predictor of suicidal ideation (thinking about committing suicide).
 And the risk of suicide nearly doubles for those with chronic pain.
 It’s critical for you to alert your primary care doctor or pain specialist if you’re feeling depressed because major depression can be treated.
 Neurochemical imbalances resulting from depression can be normalized with medications, and psychological counseling can help restructure negative, maladaptive thoughts.
 Several of my patients feel that pain has isolated them from the life they once enjoyed.
 This leads to depression as well.
 Pain coupled with depression can hold patients back so much that their relationships deteriorate and their work environment is disrupted.

 You are not alone in feeling the effects of depression.
 Chronic pain affects more people than cancer, diabetes, and heart disease combined.
 But remember, pain is treatable with the right combination of medical, interventional, and integrative therapies.
+There are even medications out there that can help ease both your pain and your depression.
+CBD can be used to ease pain and has relaxing qualities that can improve your mental state.
+You just need to look into the best way of treating it for you, whether that’s finding a great community for CBD advice or seeking medication.
 Depression can and should be treated.
 I urge you to consult your physician to discuss any major depressive symptoms you are experiencing.
 We are all part of your network of care.
 Don’t give up and remember that you’re not alone.